alathon/JABB/README.md

 about information in the game or do things (Such as list who's online, kick a player, view logs, etc).

 The libraries behind JABB
 -------------------------
 The JABB demo uses the following libraries:

-* <a href="https://github.com/alathon/Alaparser">Alaparser</a>, a command parser.
+* <a href="https://github.com/alathon/Alaparser">Alaparser</a> by Alathon(me!), a command parser.
-* InputGrabber, a library for querying for client input.
-(Will be on github shortly)
+* InputGrabber by Alathon(me!), a library for querying for client input.
-* EventScheduler, an event scheduling library by Stephen001 on BYOND.
+* EventScheduler by Stephen001, an event scheduling library.
+* kText by Keeth, a text-processing library.

+Because BYOND library dependency management isn't all that peachy on Linux (They auto-update on Windows), I've included a script you can run which updates libraries declared by the project for you.